larrytron92/UltimateDotNetTools/README.md

 The most important lesson I've learnt as a programmer is to: Build your tools before you build the app.
 Understand what data will be going in and out of the app, then set a standard for the app to follow in order to prevent crashing or unintended effects.

-The standards needs to include error checking, exception handling, data converting and the company's business logics.
+The standards needs to cover error checking, exception handling, data converting and the company's business logics.

 I've modeled the philosophy from experiences at my current job and a previous job, where more senior devs would program the libraries for everyone to use.
 At my current job, I've managed to program three generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
-Each generation became more efficient as I honed my software development abilities and expand the toolset to include the same extension methods found in this project.
+Each generation became more efficient as I honed my software development abilities and expanded the toolset to include the same extension methods found in this project.

 # An example of how useful this toolset can be